Bauer K's 10, Muncy has 3 hits as Dodgers blank Marlins 7-0 - WHIZ News

 Marlins: Jazz Chisholm, who has been on the injured list since April 28 with a left hamstring strain, arrived in Los Angeles but has not been activated.
 The infielder was on a rehab stint with Triple-A Jacksonville. … RHP Cody Poteet was optioned to Jacksonville after LHP Braxton Garrett was called up.

-Dodgers: AJ Pollock was placed on the injured list before the game after the outfielder strained a hamstring Friday.
-Manager Dave Roberts said Pollock will be out at least 2-3 weeks.
-RHP Edwin Uceta was called up from Triple-A Oklahoma City to take Pollock’s roster spot. … IF Edwin Rios will undergo season-ending surgery next week to repair a partially torn labrum in his right shoulder.
+Dodgers: RHP Edwin Uceta was called up from Triple-A Oklahoma City to take Pollock’s roster spot. … IF Edwin Rios will undergo season-ending surgery next week to repair a partially torn labrum in his right shoulder.

 UP NEXT

 Miami RHP Pablo López (0-3, 3.07 ERA) looks to bounce back after allowing six runs in 4 1/3 innings last Tuesday at Arizona.
-The Dodgers had not announced their starter for the series finale.
+Right-hander Jimmy Nelson (1-0, 3.00 ERA) gets his first start of the season for Los Angeles.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports